emilyremirez/vowel-plotting/README.md

 # vowel-plotting

-This is an unhelpful readme which will tell you to see the text blocks in the notebook!

 This notebook is intended to help beginning phonetics students produce plots of their own vowels.
-If you are neither a beginning phonetics student nor a teacher of beginning phonetics students, you may still find the function defined within the notebook useful for a quick way to produce nice-looking (in my opinion) vowel plots.
+It was originally created for Ling 110, Phonetics, at UC Berkeley.
+If you are neither a beginning phonetics student nor a teacher of beginning phonetics students, you may still find the function defined within the notebook useful for a quick way to produce vowel plots.

+This demo was added to Ling Methods Hub here: https://lingmethodshub.github.io/content/python/vowel-plotting-py/

-vowel-plotting.ipynb is a notebook that walks through the steps of making a vowel plot
+[index.ipynb](https://github.com/emilyremirez/vowel-plotting/blob/main/index.ipynb) walks through the steps of making a vowel plot, including subsetting data and psychoacoustic normalizing.
+The repository also includes a couple of vowel datasets.

-demo-vowels.csv is a set of sample vowels, and Flege_94_vowels.csv is another dataset for demos.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/emilyremirez/vowel-plotting/HEAD)